Tag Archives: jackson-mccarthy

 Poetry Shelf has made such a difference in year that I have tagged both my worst and best.
 So many poets contributing, so many poetry fans reading and sharing.
 So many thoughtful caring emails, especially those responding to The Venetian Blind Poems, especially those responding to features and audio that have resonated with you.
 Poetry Shelf is nothing without you, without readers and writers connecting across generations, cultures, the length and the breadth of the country.

 Creating three new series this year has been a special highlight for me.
 I have included links to one of them, Poetry Cafe Readings, because hearing these poets read has been such a gift.
-This will be back next year, along with the Speaking Out ( check out the Gaza poems) and Playing Favourites series (check out Jackson McCarthy), plus some new ideas.
-I have also included a link to the fabulous Te Whāriki anthology where some of the contributors selected a favourite poetry book of 2025.
+This will be back next year, along with the Speaking Out ( check out the Gaza poems) and Playing Favourites series, plus some new ideas.
+I have included a link to the fabulous Te Whāriki anthology where some of the contributors selected a favourite poetry book of 2025.
+And to a handful of special moments on the bogs.

 Feature on Te Whāriki: Reading Ten New Poets from Aoteatoa, edited by Anna Jackson, Dougal McNeill and Robert Sullivan (Auckland University Press, 2025)